 On the orchestral stage, Ms. Huber is becoming increasingly known for her interpretations of classic concerto repertoire.
 Recent appearances include solos with the York Symphony Orchestra under Denis Mastromonaco and Michael Roháč, the North York Concert Orchestra under Rafael Luz, and a performance conducting and performing with the Canadian Chamber Orchestra.

 Ms. Huber has received numerous prizes and awards for her performances, including the Audience Favorite Award in the Cincinnati World Piano Competition.
 She received training from the University of Cincinnati College-Conservatory of Music and The Glenn Gould School of The Royal Conservatory of Music with John Perry and Leon Fleisher.
-She is currently a doctoral candidate in piano and conducting at the University of Cincinnati College-Conservatory of Music under the tutelage of Awadagin Pratt and Aik Khai Pung.
+She is currently a doctoral candidate in piano and conducting at the University of Cincinnati College-Conservatory of Music as well as faculty at the University of Louisville School of Music.